 How To Fix It?

 Immediately change the text of your robots.txt file and remove the links that disallow the search engines from accessing those pages on your site that are important for organic search visibility.
-Similarly, check the source code for incorrect usage of noindex or nofollow tags and remove them with immediate effect.
+Similarly, check the source code for incorrect usage of noindex or nofollow tags and remove them immediately.

 Please Note: There are some cases where the use of robots.txt, noindex, or nofollow is necessary.
 You must not remove such lines of codes or tags without consulting your SEO.
 Always take the help of SEO to fix these issues.